tracking-exposed/youchoose.ai/content/_index.md

 _salamadonna why an underscore has the same meaning of an asterisk, in markdown_; but who am I to complain?

-## The Founding Team
+## The Team

 <div class="card-deck">
   {{< sponsor
       title="Marc Faddoul"
-      text="Marc is an AI researcher, passionate about algorithmic fairness and transparency.
+      text="Marc is an AI researcher and algorithmic designer.
 He leads the product strategy and gathers partners around the project." subtitle="Marc"
       href="http://marcfaddoul.com/"
       linked="Read More"